 The “Elm City” is known for lush tree canopies that shade downtown streets and beautify numerous National Register Historic Districts.
 Many of those sun dappled roadways lead to the central campus of Yale, considered one of the most beautiful in the country.
 Numerous buildings from the late 19th and early 20th centuries, particularly the residential colleges, were designed in a romantic Collegiate Gothic style, but Yale also holds a few modern masterpieces designed by architects such as Louis Kahn.
 Residents, students, and visitors often take advantage of the university’s numerous museums, such as the Yale Center for British Art and the Peabody Museum of Natural History, as well as its year round roster of musical, theatrical, and art shows.

-Amtrak provides ticketing and baggage services at this station which is served by 41 daily trains.
+Amtrak provides ticketing and baggage services at this station which is served by approximately 40 daily trains.

 Springfield Shuttle service between Springfield and New Haven is financed primarily through funds made available by the Connecticut Department of Transportation and the Massachusetts Department of Transportation.
 The Vermonter is financed primarily through funds made available by the Vermont Agency of Transportation, the Connecticut Department of Transportation and the Massachusetts Department of Transportation.